subenja/codecamp4/README.md

 Fork this project, You would to be the master of JavaScript.

-We are running on code sandbox, please click to this [link](https://codesandbox.io/s/codecamp4-7bhgw).

 ## Rules

 - No if else trap the test cases
 - No other dependencies needed except the following
-  - @babel/core
-  - @babel/preset-env
-  - @babel/node
-  - babel-jest
   - chalk
   - figlet
   - jest
   - jest-extended

-For code camper, the code kata has an expiration date for 14 days since it released.
-If it has expired, An answer will publish in README for each day, and you can not send the expired code kata to your TAs.
+For code camper 4, the code kata has an expiration date for 14 days since it released.
+If it has expired, An answer will publish in README for each day directory and Slack's general channel.
+You can not send the expired code kata to your TAs.

 ### An example of the test case traps